SUNDERLAND AND TYNE LUSTRE POTTERY

 A Scott and Sons, 1829–1841, plate 3

-It seems likely to me that these items, with erased printed marks are from the early 1840s, just after the change in partnership.
+It seems likely that these items, with erased printed marks are from the early 1840s, just after the change in partnership.
 On this version, the erased mark begins above the 'F' in 'Feet'.
 This is the same copper plate as the Scott & Sons plate 1 above.

 Scott Brothers and Co, plate 3